Blurred optical focal point in the visual organ

 The above-mentioned growth in length causes tensile forces in the eye because the retina is stretched over a larger area.
 Consequences of this are retinal diseases, which can be silent, acute or even an emergency.
 I therefore advise myopic people to have regular retinal check-ups, the only way to detect and treat any retinal diseases at an early stage.
 There is also a greater risk of high eye pressure (glaucoma) in this patient group.

 I will be happy to advise you on all aspects of myopia at our practice in Zurich.
 Together we will find out if you suffer from myopia and if you already have optimal care.
 Click here to make an appointment.
-We are happy to help.
+We are your competent ophthalmologist in Zurich and look forward to your visit.